flancian/garden/Open Letter to Peter Singer.md

 ## A question

-I am a Staff Engineer in Google.
-I am engaged in Effective Altruism and occasionally hedge irrationally with calculation :)
+I am a Staff Engineer working for [[Google]].
+I am engaged in [[Effective Altruism and occasionally allow myself to hedge irrationally after careful consideration :)

 ## Farewell